Multiple Injury Claims

 Evidence needed to make a claim

-When we first come and see you, we will need to know that details of the incident that caused your complex multiple injury.
+When we first come and see you, we will need to know that details of the incident that caused your injuries.
 As well as taking detail of your memory of what happened, we will also want to know if there are any photos or CCTV of the incident, and whether you have the details of any witnesses.

 Objects involved in the incident may also provide important evidence and should be kept.
-Depending on how you suffered complex multiple injury, there may be other bodies investing the incident for regulatory or criminal investigation purposes.
-For example, the police should attend all complex multiple road collisions and release a copy of any their report once the criminal process is completed.
+Depending on how you suffered the injuries, there may be other bodies investigating the incident for regulatory or criminal investigation purposes.
+For example, the police should attend all serious road collisions and release a copy of any their report once the criminal process is completed.

 In workplace accidents, there may also be inquiries by the Health and Safety Executive or the Local Authority, depending on which body oversees that workplace.
 These reports can contain important evidence which may support establishing what happened and who should take legal responsibility.